Capacity Building Initiative for Greater Minnesota

 Diversity Council’s purpose is growing equitable communities rooted in compassion where all facets of human identity are understood and respected, and where every individual acts conscientiously and with courage.

 Duluth Folk School’s mission is to build a more joyful, engaged, and skilled community through accessible, hands-on crafting education.
-We provide everyone the opportunity to take affordable classes with master craftspeople and people passionate about their craft, so that traditional as well as practical handcrafting skills can be learned.
+They provide everyone the opportunity to take affordable classes with master craftspeople and people passionate about their craft, so that traditional as well as practical handcrafting skills can be learned.

 Founded in 2015, the mission of the Ely Folk School is to build community by providing learning experiences that celebrate the wilderness heritage, art, history, culture, and craft of the people of northern Minnesota.